Ping Lu: Literary works

 Of her literary works, "Love and Revolution" (Chinese title: 行道天涯; The Chinese version first came out in 1995, while the English version was published by Columbia University Press in 2006)attracted the most attention.
 Ms. Lu re-imagines the lives of Sun Yat-sen and Soong Ching-ling, a legendary couple in modern China.
 She not only explores their marital relations, including their failings and desires, but also mentions Sun Yat-sen's political career and Soong Ching-ling's feelings of isolation and loneliness after her husband died.
 As Perry Link pointed out in his article entitled "Chinese Shadows" (published on November 16, 2006, by The New York Review), Ms. Lu also tries to find in Soong Ching-ling "the person buried under all the layers of image-making" and to "reconstruct a credible portrait" of the famous woman.
 He also said Ms. Lu "succeeds in showing the ordinary and sometimes repugnant details of Qingling's life," and that she "may or may not be accurate about Qingling's inner life, but she certainly writes with honesty and with penetration."

-Her more recent works includes fiction "The River Darkens" (Chinese title: 黑水; published in 2015) and autobiographical essays collection "Heart Mandala" (Chinese title: 坦露的心; published in 2017).
+Her more recent works includes fiction "The River Darkens" (Chinese title: 黑水; published in 2015) and autobiographical essays collection "Heart Mandala" (Chinese title: 坦露的心; published in 2017; winner of the 2018 Golden Tripod Awards for Publications 金鼎獎).